FrankFK/FrankFK.github.io/_posts/2024-04-18-hexafour-10-clean-code.md

 All that's missing now is the game itself.

-The entry looks like this for now:
+The entry into game logic looks like this for now:

 ```csharp
 private static void PlayTheGame(Configuration configuration)